KRFOSS/kali-docs/arm/raspberry-pi-3/index.md

 $ xzcat kali-linux-$version-rpi4-nexmon-64.img.xz | sudo dd of=/dev/sdb bs=4M status=progress
 ```

-This process can take a while, depending on your PC, your microSD/eMMC's speed, and the size of the Kali Linux image.
+This process can take a while, depending on your PC, your microSD's speed, and the size of the Kali Linux image.

-Once the _dd_ operation is complete, boot up the Raspberry Pi 3 with the microSD/eMMC plugged in.
+Once the _dd_ operation is complete, boot up the Raspberry Pi 3 with the microSD plugged in.

 You should be able to [log in to Kali](/docs/introduction/default-credentials/).